BLACKTHAMI/GamesGlobal/README.md

 AWS KMS manages encryption keys to secure data at rest and in transit, while Certificate Manager simplifies SSL/TLS certificate management, ensuring secure communications.

-Trade-offs and Strategic Choices
-In the cloud, every decision involves trade-offs between cost, performance, efficiency, overhead, security, and usability.
-Understanding and balancing these trade-offs is crucial for optimizing the architecture.

-Cost vs. Performance
-Managed Services: Opting for managed services like Amazon ECS and Amazon RDS incurs higher costs compared to self-managed solutions.
-However, managed services offer reduced management overhead, built-in scalability, and enhanced performance, which are critical for handling the dynamic demands of e-commerce applications.

-Trade-off Analysis: While managed services might increase operational costs, the benefits of reliability, performance, and reduced administrative burden justify the investment, especially for a high-traffic e-commerce platform that requires consistent uptime and responsiveness.

 # 2. Data Security and Compliance